 What is Load Balancing?

-Load balancing is the process of distributing network traffic across multiple servers, so each server does less work and can perform better.
-It's common sense: One server handling thousands of requests will move more slowly (and is more likely to crash) than four servers handling that same number of requests.
+Load balancing is the process of distributing network traffic across multiple servers, so that each server does less work and can perform better.
+It’s common sense: One server handling thousands of requests will move more slowly (and is more likely to crash) than four servers handling that same number of requests.

 My favorite analogy to understand this is picturing an elevator: We’ve all been in the situation of being in a hotel waiting with 30 other people for the two elevators to take everyone to their respective floors.
 It takes forever and quickly gets really frustrating.
 Contrast this with the speed of a hotel with eight elevators, which gets that same crowd of 30 to their destinations much faster and with fewer trips each.
 That’s load balancing.

-Whether it's handling standard traffic or peak load, your server cluster performs better when load is balanced between multiple servers instead of just one.
+Whether it’s handling standard traffic or peak load, your server cluster performs better when the load is balanced between multiple servers instead of just one.

 What is High Availability?